NBISweden/AGAT/README.md

 #### How Omniscient parser works

 The Omniscient parser phylosophy:
   * 1) Parse by Parent/child relationship
   * 2) ELSE Parse by a common tag  (an attribute value shared by feature that must be grouped together.
-By default we are using locus_tag but can be set by parameter)
+By default we are using locus_tag but can be set by parameter).
-  * 3) ELSE Parse sequentially (mean group features in a bucket, and the bucket change at each level2 feature, and bucket are join in a common tag at each new L1 feature)
+  * 3) ELSE Parse sequentially (mean group features in a bucket, and the bucket change at each level2 feature, and bucket are join in a common tag at each new L1 feature).

 /!\ Case with only level3 features (i.e rast or some prokka files, sequential will not work as expected.
 Indeed all features will be the child of only one newly created Parent.
 To create a parent per feature or group of feature, a common tag must be used to group them correctly.
-We use )
+We use `gene_id` and `locus_tag` by default but you can set up the one of your choice)

-To resume by priority of way to parse: Parent/child relationship > locus_tag > sequential.
+To resume by priority of way to parse: **Parent/child relationship > locus_tag > sequential.**
 The parser may used only one or a mix of these approaches according of the peculiarity of the gtf/gff file you provide.

 #### What the Omniscient parser can do for you

-=> It creates missing parental features. (e.g if a level2 or level3 feature do not have parental feature(s) we create the missing level2 and/or level1 feature(s))
+=> It creates missing parental features. (e.g if a level2 or level3 feature do not have parental feature(s) we create the missing level2 and/or level1 feature(s)).
-=> It creates missing mandatory attributes (ID and/or Parent) => It fixes identifier to be uniq
+=> It creates missing mandatory attributes (ID and/or Parent).
+=> It fixes identifier to be uniq.
 => It removes duplicated features (same position, same ID, same Parent).
 => It expands level3 features sharing multiple parents (e.g  if one exon has list of multiple parent mRNA in its Parent attribute, one exon per parent with uniq ID will be created.
 => It fixes feature location errors (e.g an mRNA spanning over its gene location, we fix the gene location).
-=> It adds UTR if possible (CDS and exon present)
+=> It adds UTR if possible (CDS and exon present).
-=> It add exon if possible (CDS has to be present)
+=> It add exon if possible (CDS has to be present).
-=> It group features together (if related features are spread at different place in the file)
+=> It group features together (if related features are spread at different place in the file).